mozilla/pontoon/specs/0118-notification-center.md

 ## Notification Center

-This feature has the ability to compose a message with a subject and body, send a message as either an in-app notification or email, and target a set of recipients based on commonly used criteria.
+This feature has the ability to compose a message with a subject and body, send a message as an in-app notification and/or email, and target a set of recipients based on commonly used criteria.

-### Required functionality:
+- Top menu item: `Notification Center`
+  - Item that appears in the top menu only for those with administrator priveleges
+  - Navigates to the `Notification Center` page.
 - Title: `Notification Center`
 - Header: `Message type`
   - Selects the type of message to be sent
-  - Checkboxes: `Email`, `Notification` (multiselect, default: both boxes empty)
+  - Checkboxes: `Email`, `Notification` (default: both boxes deselected)
   - Validation: Error if no checkbox selected - `You must select at least one message type.`
 - Header: `Message editor`
   - Creates a subject and body for emails.
-Subject line will be required for in-app messages; in app-messages have the subject line combined with the body message as the first line of the message separated by a newline.
+Subject line will also be required for in-app notifications, which will have it combined with the body as the first line of the message separated by a newline.
   - Field: `Subject` (text input)
   - Field: `Body` (text input with formatting: markdown or html)
-  - Button: `Preview` - shows a rendered version of the text in `Body` for checking formatting, similar to how the preview for GitHub comments work
+  - Tab: `Preview` - shows a rendered version of the text in `Body` for checking formatting, similar to how the preview for GitHub comments work
   - Validation:
     - Error if `Subject` field empty: `Your message must include a subject.`
     - Error if `Body` field empty: `Your message must include a body.`
 - Header: `Recipients`
-  - Select who will receive a message based on a combination of the below filters.
+  - Select who will receive a message based on a combination of the following filters.
-  - Checkbox: `Filter by User Role` (default empty) - enables User Role as a filter.
+  - Checkbox: `Filter by User Role` (default: deselected) - enables User Role as a filter.
     - Checkboxes: `Manager`, `Translator`, `Contributor` (multiselect, default: all boxes empty)
     - Validation:
       - Error if `Filter by User Role` enabled but no roles selected: `You must select at least one user role.`
-  - Checkbox: `Filter by Locale` (default empty) - enables Locale as a filter.
+  - Checkbox: `Filter by Locale` (default: deselected) - enables Locale as a filter.
-    - Use existing 2-panel widget already used for selecting locales in Pontoon
+    - Use existing 2-panel widget like the one already used for selecting locales in Pontoon
-    - Choose locales by moving them from `Available` to `Chosen`(all locales available)
+    - Choose locales by moving them from `Available` to `Chosen` (all locales available)
     - Include a `Move All` option
     - Validation:
       - Error if `Filter by Locale` enabled but no locales selected: `You must select at least one locale.`
   - Checkbox: `Projects`
-    - Use existing 2-panel widget already used for selecting locales in Pontoon
+    - Use a 2-panel widget similar to the one used for selecting locales in Pontoon
     - Choose projects by moving them from `Available` to `Chosen` (all projects available)
     - Include a `Move All` option
   - Subheader `Filter by Activity`